genpguides/genp-reddit-backup/redditgenpguides.md

 &amp;nbsp;

+&gt; ⛔ **Generative Fill or AI online features DO NOT WORK ANYMORE - stop asking about it**

+&gt; Without a valid subscription or active trial (7 days) you can forget about it.
+It's been adapted into the monthly credits  service for valid subscription users (pay-wall).
+Therefore, its gone.

+&amp;nbsp;

 **Instructions to CC + Genp** *picture guides only visible in desktop*

 **1. Download Genp 3 - Modded and extract ALL contents from zip**